backstage/backstage/plugins/kafka-backend/README.md

 ### brokers

-A list of the brokers' hostnames and ports to connect to.
+A list of the brokers' host names and ports to connect to.

 Example: